 15 Jun 2020

 Non-essential businesses and indoor markets are allowed to open in the UK.
 The Latin Village: Pueblito Paisa in Seven Sisters Indoor Market is still closed.
 Due to managed decline over almost 5 years which has been taken too far by stakeholders, and essential remedial works being stalled during the COVID-19 lockdown.
-BAME traders and Latin American community are paying the consequences of structural racism whilst COVID-19 was already exacerbating existing inequalities and will be unable to trade.
+Traders and the Latin American community are paying the consequences of structural racism whilst COVID-19 was already exacerbating existing inequalities and will be unable to trade.
 Moreover, the wider Latin American community is without a Mutual Aid Centre and registered Community Asset during a time of a forecasted economic recession.

 7 April 2021